 Not having enough work credits for insurance coverage is another reason the SSA might deny your claim.
 Social Security work credits are based on the amount of money you've earned in the past.
 For example, you might have worked for a long time, but you didn't earn enough for your payroll taxes to cover your SSDI "premiums."
-Broadly speaking, you'll need to show that you've spent at least half of the past 10 years earning above the substantial gainful activity level (between $1,000-$1,470/month).
-If you haven't met that minimum, Social Security will issue a technical denial.
+Broadly speaking, you'll need to have spent at least half of the past 10 years earning work credits—if you haven't met that minimum, Social Security will issue a technical denial.

 Unlike SSDI, SSI (Supplemental Security Income) is available regardless of how much you've worked.
 But it's needs-based, meaning that you'll need to show that you have less than $2,000 in assets as an individual, or $3,000 as a couple.
 If Social Security finds that you have more assets than that, the agency will consider you to be "over-resourced."

 When Social Security receives an application for disability benefits, the agency will calculate your assets, work credits, and date last insured.
 Sometimes the agency incorrectly considers how many assets you have.
 Or, if you've worked very recently, Social Security might not have updated your work credits or date last insured.
 If you think that Social Security has made a mistake about your income, job history, or total assets, you should let them know about this on appeal.